-‘Babe’ Star James Cromwell Arrested At SeaWorld During PETA Protest
+#Babe Actor James Cromwell Arrested At #SeaWorld

 — Variety (@Variety) July 24, 2017

-But actor James Cromwell has not been satisfied with just writing letters and signing petitions, as he gets out on the front lines when it comes to putting his money and time where his mouth is when it comes to protecting the environment, wildlife and animals.
+But actor James Cromwell has not been satisfied with just writing letters and signing petitions, as he gets out on the front lines when it comes to putting his money and time where his mouth is when it comes to protecting the environment, wildlife, and animals.
 Cromwell has currently partnered with PETA when it comes to expressing his concern over the way SeaWorld treats and houses Orcas.
 PETA live-streamed the protest that ended with Cromwell and others in handcuffs.
 Armed with a megaphone, Cromwell informed those at the Orca show about SeaWorld’s part in the premature orca deaths and marine mammal suffering.

 PETA released a statement about the protest and arrests, but James Cromwell released his own explaining his concern for Orcas and his displeasure with SeaWorld.